 When you’re getting started, it’s important to set out your intentions for your company, but also to inject some of your personality as a (small) business owner into your plan.

 Your business plan will take you time and thought – and that’s a good thing when aiming for successful business planning.

 Nail what you’ve set out to do in the introduction to keep your reader or audience interested.
 For example, include a small section to ‘meet the team’, so people can connect with the personal side of your company.
 Little touches like this make a difference.

-Think of this like your elevator pitch.
+Think of this as your elevator pitch.
 Communicate exactly what you’re doing – concise and direct language is a must for small business owners when defining their intentions.
 Tell your audience what your business does, how it’s going to make a profit, and why people will need or want to pay for your offerings.

-At times you might realise you need to edit or reevaluate your chosen path, but this is a good thing.
-Adapting to what the market demands will mean you can be agile from the off – and that’s a valuable trait to have in business.
+At times you might realize you need to edit or reevaluate your chosen path and business plan template, but this is a good thing.
+Adapting to what the market demands will mean you can be agile from the off – and that’s a valuable trait to have in a small business.
 You’ll learn about what you want your business to be, and how consumers need it to be.

 You must research your industry and market.
 Don’t focus solely on your own ideas when you’re creating your business plan, rather look at everything you can find that’s similar to your idea.
 Knowing your place amongst the rest of the companies in your industry means you can secure your place in it all.
 Work out what makes your business unique compared to others – this is your unique selling point.